oVirt/ovirt-site/source/feature/feature-template.html.md

 ### Benefit to oVirt

-What is the benefit to the oVitt project?
+What is the benefit to the oVirt project?
 If this is a major capability update, what has changed?
 If this is a new feature, what capabilities does it bring?
 Why will oVirt become a better distribution or project because of this feature?

 ### Dependencies / Related Features